 - Pay attention to your posture while you’re sitting at your desk and try to correct a slouching posture.

-- Use a device for lumbar support to prevent back injury and reduce the chance of developing lower back pain.
+- Use a device for lumbar support to prevent back injuries and reduce the chance of developing lower back pain (low back pain).

 - Use an orthopaedic device such as the Backrack to decompress your spine and free yourself from pain: